Rusty crayfish: As an invasive species

 The larger size and aggressive nature of rusty crayfish that have been introduced to a body of water makes it harder for them to be preyed upon by native species of fish, which are not accustomed to crayfish fighting them back.
 Instead of running away like the native crayfish species do when they come in contact with a predator, the rusty crayfish will take an attack stance with its claws raised above its head, which will generally scare away most predatory fish.
 Additionally, adult rusty crayfish can be too large for some fish to consume.
 Because the rusty crayfish are able to avoid predators fairly well, their population in these new aquatic ecosystems was able to grow extremely quickly and within twenty years the rusty crayfish population had exploded and become an invasive species in the Northern United States and parts of Canada.
 Because these rusty crayfish populations have basically taken over the natives species' habitats and forced them out of their homes, many populations of native crayfish have experienced drastic decline over the past fifty years and the rusty crayfish has become the dominant species in much of the Midwestern United States.

 Control efforts

-There are some chemicals that will selectively kill only crayfish that have not been registered or labeled for crayfish control, but kill all species of crayfish and are not specific to rusty crayfish.
-Manual harvest for human consumption is an effective control strategy due to the large size of rusty crayfish.
-However, this strategy is only useful in reducing the adult population.
-Once a population of rusty crayfish is introduced to a body of water, it is very difficult to completely eradicate them.
+While chemicals that kill crayfish exist, none are specific to rusty crayfish.
+Harvesting for consumption is expected to solely impact the adult population.
+Once a population of rusty crayfish is introduced to a body of water, it may be very difficult to completely eradicate them.
 Therefore, the best control strategy is to try to prevent any further spread of the rusty crayfish.
-The best ways to prevent invasive species spread is to learn to identify the invasive species, and not use the species as bait or transport the species to bodies of water where it is not already present.
+The best methods to prevent spread of invasive species are to learn to identify them, and to avoid using invasive species as bait or to otherwise transport them to bodies of water where they are not already present.